Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- The Roadside Boulders sit lower in the hillside and are more sheltered, so they dry slower than the Main Crag higher up; the Main Crag gets slightly more airflow but is still predominantly shaded.
+- The Roadside Boulders sit low in the trees and tend to stay damp longer than the Main Crag higher up the hill, which gets marginally more air circulation.

 Warnings